Head-to-Head Cycle Resolutions

 Ranked Pairs winning matchups sorted by margin

-The victories are then locked from the top down, skipping any matchup that would create a loop.
+The victories are then locked from the top down, skipping any matchup that would create a cycle.

 The final locked ordering becomes: